Braves vs. Nationals Player Props Betting Odds

 Albies Stats

-- Ozzie Albies has recorded 62 hits with 11 doubles, a triple, 14 home runs and 16 walks.
+- Ozzie Albies has put up 62 hits with 11 doubles, a triple, 14 home runs and 16 walks.
 He has driven in 42 runs with two stolen bases.

 Albies Recent Games